What Happens to a House When Someone Dies?

 Get my personalized plan →The short answer

-- Transfer automatically to a joint owner
+- Transfer automatically to a surviving joint owner (no probate needed)

 Not sure what applies to your situation?